CLUSTERfoo/clusterfoo-dot-com/content/articles/classics_of_2053.markdown

 <!-- _. -->

-Not many.
-But not due to a lack of quality music, but due to a change in culture.

-Rock stars, in the traditional sense, were the product of a world in which independent media, for all intents and purposes, did not exist.
+Rock stars were the product of a world in which independent media, for all intents and purposes, did not exist.

-There will never be another Beatles, because today, a band of such caliber would most likely go to an independent label, where they can have full control of, not only their music, but their careers.
+There will never be another Beatles, because today, a band of such caliber would most likely go to an independent label, where they can have full control of only their music and their careers.
 In fact, they might not sign with a label at all, but self release instead.

 There still are exceptions: great modern bands that go the big label route